slaveOftime/Fun.Blazor/Docs/50 Adaptive/About.md

     }
 ```

-<p style="color: red">But please remember, adaptive model is optional if you do not like it you can use your own model.</p>
+<p style="color: red">Please remember, the adaptive model is optional.
+If you do not like it, you can use your own model.</p>

-You may notice that you can also do below things and it may look cleaner from different point of view.
+You may notice that you can also do the following, and it may look cleaner from a different point of view.
 But **DisableEventTriggerStateHasChanged** is turned on by default.
-The reason is just for reducing the calculating virtual dom.
-With adaptiview we can narrow dom to a specific part for recalculating the dom in an isolated way.
-If you check the **Form** documents, you will see it use this pattern a lot.
-With that, we can have better performance for large UI dom tree.
+The reason is to reduce the calculation of the virtual dom.
+With **adaptiview**, we can narrow the dom to a specific part for recalculating the dom in an isolated way.
+If you check the **Form** documentation, you will see it uses this pattern a lot.
+With that, we can have better performance for large UI dom trees.

 {{BlazorStyleComp}}

-And **adaptiview** can also accept parameters like isStatic/key, with this, even you recall **yourUI**, it will not affect the isolated part.
+And **adaptiview** can also accept parameters like `isStatic/key`.
+With this, even if you re-call `yourUI`, it will not affect the isolated part.

 {{AdaptiviewDemo}}